 When the public school students in each of these districts graduate from eighth grade, they are sent to one of the four high schools that fall under the jurisdiction of the Lenape Regional High School District.

-The Lenape District’s four high schools are: Lenape, Shawnee, Cherokee North and South and Seneca.
-Students from Mount Laurel attend Lenape; students from Medford, Medford Lakes attend Shawnee; students from Evesham (Marlton) attend Cherokee North and South and students from Tabernacle, Shamong, Southampton and Woodland attend Seneca.
+The Lenape District’s four high schools are: Lenape, Shawnee, Cherokee and Seneca.
+Students from Mount Laurel attend Lenape; students from Medford, Medford Lakes attend Shawnee; students from Evesham (Marlton) attend Cherokee and students from Tabernacle, Shamong, Southampton and Woodland attend Seneca.

-The Lenape District also operates the highly successful Sequoia Alternative Program which is housed in the former Tabernacle Intermediate School.
+The Lenape District also operates the highly successful Sequoia Alternative Program which is located in Evesham.

 Despite the many challenges associated with state aid funding cutbacks and enrollment increases, a dedicated board of education, administration, faculty and support staff continually find ways to do more with less.
 This belt tightening has resulted in a total per pupil cost that is well below the state average for a regional 9-12 school district.